 Will I enter as a composition major?

-Please be aware that acceptance into the Departments of Music do not guarantee acceptance as a composition major.
+Please be aware that acceptance into the Department of Music does not guarantee acceptance as a composition major.
 You will begin your course map leading toward your composition degree, but nothing is finalized until the beginning of sophomore year.
 At this point, the theory and composition division faculty will meet to review your work completed freshman year and determine whether or not they recommend you enter the composition program.
 For further information or clarity on this please contact cua-music@cua.edu.

 Will my work ever be performed at Catholic University?